stargatex/authcode-android/README.md

 # authcode-android

-The AuthCode Android library provides secure sign-in to Android applications
+The AuthCode Android is a library that leverages [AppAuth-Android(openid)](https://github.com/openid/AppAuth-Android) to provide PKCE-enhanced Authorization Code Flow for Android applications.

 ### Download and configure